CrowCpp/Crow/docs/guides/streaming.md

 the outcome of whatever response write replaced the stream.
 Release the data source here.

+Move-assigning another response over one that carries a completion handler follows the setter: a source that carries a handler installs it in place of the existing one, and a source that carries none leaves the existing one in place.
+An error response built by a route or by Crow's exception handler therefore still reports through the handler that the abandoned stream installed.

 ## Connection lifecycle

 - **Keep-alive.** After a cleanly finished stream the connection serves the